DCSBL/ha-homewizard-energy/readme.md

 ![HomeWizard Energy Logo](https://raw.githubusercontent.com/home-assistant/brands/master/custom_integrations/homewizard_energy/icon.png "HomeWizard Energy")

-## Disclaimer
-This integration is not developed, nor supported by HomeWizard.

 ## Requirements
 * Only the HomeWizard P1 Meter is supported at this moment.
 * Your meter should run firmware 1.48 or higher.
 Check this in HomeWizard Energy app &#8594; Gear icon &#8594; Meters &#8594; (your meter) &#8594; Software.
 Contact [HomeWizard Support](https://energy.homewizard.net/nl/support/tickets/new) if this is not the case.